rayy1218/fyp-project/doc/php.md

         getMovieList();
     });
     ```
     Inside the $.ajax function, an URL is there.
-When the site was loaded/ready, the script will send a request to the php file
+When the site was loaded/ready, the script will send a request to the php file.
+    Also check about the print function, where it should have all column that should be return from php.

 2. A php file should be created according to the URL above.
 The php should echo/print the data in JSON
    Example: [movie-list.php](https://github.com/rayy1218/fyp-project/blob/main/src/api/movie-list.php)